TomasMikula/libretto/README.md

 - **Underdelivery on the promise of writing mere _descriptions_ or _blueprints_ of programs.**

+  Substantial parts of such "descriptions" are opaque Scala functions.

-  (Even in an `IO` monad style program) we still manipulate live objects with identities, such as fibers, mutable references, queues, "pre-materialized" blueprints, ...
+  Moreover, even in an `IO` monad-style program, we still manipulate live objects with identities, such as fibers, mutable references, queues, "pre-materialized" blueprints, ...

   That does not fit our idea of writing mere descriptions of programs.